Porfiriia Kiselyova: Legacy

-Ioannites depicted Matryona on icons, and the icons are rendered equal with the sacred images of worship.
+Ioannites depict Kiseleva in art and on icons, with the icons being rendered equal with other sacred images.

-Porfiriia confessed to John of Kronstadt.
-She died of syphilis on 25 November 1905.
-John of Kronstadt performed the funeral of Kiseleva.
-During the funeral service, instead of the prayers prescribed by the charter, they sang a prayer: «The Most Holy Theotokos, Save us!» The very place of Kisseleva's burial (in Oranienbaum) is the subject of special veneration of the sectarians, the things left after it and sand from the grave are of religious significance for them.

 After the death of John of Kronstadt, in 1912 the Holy Synod of the Russian Orthodox Church condemned the Ioannites and declared them a sect; Kiseleva was declared a main sectarian.
-The sect in official documents was named «Khlysts–Kiselevists» from the name of Porfiriia Kiseleva.
+The sect in official documents was named "Kiselevists" from the name of Kiseleva.

-The image of Kiseleva found reflection in art.
-Victor Protopopov wrote the play «Black Crows» in 1905.
-The play was a huge success on the stages of theaters and in theaters it was always a full house.
-In this play, John of Kronstadt was portrayed as a pseudo-healer, and his supporters - «Ioannites», led by Kiseleva, as fanatics-sectarians.
-The «Ioannites» rise in arms against the play that had exposed them.
-People's Artist of the USSR Ekaterina Korchagina-Alexandrovskaya, who played in those years in one of the Petersburg troupes, says: "In the «Black Crows», I played the role of a sectarian "Theotokos".
-Religious fanatics were furious, and often to me, "in order to avoid excesses", I had to return home after the performance, accompanied by guards, who protected me from sectarian attempts to crack down on me when leaving theater".
+Victor Protopopov wrote the play "Black Crows" in 1905, in which John of Kronstadt is portrayed as a pseudo-healer, and the Ioannites, led by Kiseleva, as fanatics.
+The Ioannites protested the play and Ekaterina Korchagina-Alexandrovskaya, who played Kiseleva, said "Religious fanatics were furious, and often to me, "in order to avoid excesses", I had to return home after the performance, accompanied by guards, who protected me from sectarian attempts to crack down on me when leaving [the] theater".